deutschj/sysperfeval/results.md

 567937 be/4 26          3.25 M/s    6.72 M/s  ?unavailable?  postgres: postgres-test: app app 10.42.1.138(49130) UPDATE
 ```

--> postgres process does the IO, not pgbench
+One can see that the `postgres` process (the database itself) does the IO, not pgbench

 The same using biotop, 5-second summaries, filter by pid: